 In approximately mid-May, the Census Bureau will begin to send enumerators, or "door-knockers", to conduct non-response follow-ups for households that have still not completed the census.
 If no one answers the door after several attempts, the enumerators will either use administrative records or proxies to try to determine the information for that household.

 These estimates by enumerators are often inaccurate and can leave many New Yorkers out of the count, impacting our fair share of $650 billion in federal funding for vital programs and our representation in Congress.
-That is why it is imperative that we achieve a complete and accurate count next year.
+That is why increasing the self-response rate is imperative to strengthening our ability to achieve a complete and accurate count next year.

 For more information, please visit the 2020 Census website.